-The Schlegel Center for Service and Justice (SCSJ) Graduate Assistant position is designed to give graduate students (particularly those individuals pursuing Master’s degrees in Ministry, Christian Spirituality, or Negotiation and Dispute Resolution) a chance to develop leadership and proficiency in faith/justice ministry as an integral member of the SCSJ team.
+The Schlegel Center for Service and Justice (SCSJ) Graduate Assistant position is designed to give graduate students (particularly those individuals pursuing Master’s degrees in Ministry, Christian Spirituality, or Negotiation and Conflict Resolution) a chance to develop leadership and proficiency in faith/justice ministry as an integral member of the SCSJ team.
 Past Graduate Assistants have primarily worked with our Ignatian Advocacy Team, Ignatian Family Teach-in for Justice trip, Service & Justice Trips program, and Communications Team.
 Compensation includes partial or full tuition depending on the graduate program, a monthly stipend, and numerous opportunities for professional development.

 Current SCSJ Graduate Assistants: